22 caught in Michigan sting targeting child sex solicitation

-FLINT, Mich.
-(AP) — Authorities in Michigan say they've arrested 22 people as part of a child sex sting operation targeting people who were allegedly soliciting sex with children.
+FLINT, Mich. — Authorities in Michigan say they've arrested 22 people as part of an online child sex sting targeting suspects who are accused of soliciting sex with children.

 Genesee County Sheriff Robert Pickell announced the arrests Sunday and says they were believed to be targeting children for sexual purposes in Genesee County.
 He says some live in the county and others are from Saginaw, Shiawassee, Oakland, Wayne, Lapeer and Tuscola counties.

-Pickell wrote in a Facebook post about the arrests that the investigation is "a sobering reminder that we must be more vigilant than ever protecting our children."
+Pickell wrote in a Facebook post that the investigation is "a sobering reminder that we must be more vigilant than ever protecting our children."

-The investigation involved the newly formed Genesee Human Oppression Strike Team, or GHOST.
+The sheriff said Monday an online ad was put up to draw suspects as part of the investigation, which involved the newly formed Genesee Human Oppression Strike Team, or GHOST.

 ►Make it easy to keep up to date with more stories like this.
 Download the 13 ON YOUR SIDE app now.